-How Long is the Fat Transfer Procedure?
+How Long Does A Fat Transfer Take?

 The length of time needed for your fat transfer procedure depends on how much fat is involved.
 It takes less time to perform a fat transfer to areas of the face than a breast augmentation through fat transfer.
 Depending on your preference and the extent of your procedure, Dr. Price will use either intravenous sedation (“twilight anesthesia”) or local anesthesia.

 Fat Transfer Side Effects

 As with any other procedure, certain side effects may be present as you recover.
 The most common side effects include the following: